andrewshawcare/andrewshawcare.github.io/content/requests/context/index.md

 Context helps understand the landscape of a request and our place within it.

-We must know the [consequence](./consequence.md) of the request to know it's impact.
+We must know the [consequence](./consequence.md) of the request to know it's value.

 We must get our [bearings](./bearings.md) to orient our path to the goal.